comelyio/yaml/SPECIFICATIONS.md

 # Comely YAML Specifications

+* All YAML files MUST have either ".yaml" or ".yml" extension
 * All YAML files and keys MUST BE named in alpha-numeric digits
 * All YAML files and keys MAY have "." dot(s) , "-" dash(es) and "_" underscore(s)
-* All strings values that correspond to data types NULL and booleans should be enclosed with in quotes (" or ')
+* All strings values that MAY correspond to data types NULL and booleans SHOULD BE enclosed with in quotes (" or ')
 * All strings that start with a quote MUST end with same quote

-### NULLs
+## NULLs

 Value | Parsed As
 --- | ---